-- Capital improvements that result in the improvement or addition of infrastructure that encourages mode-shift by enhancing pedestrian or bicycle network - Capital improvements that are publicly accessible and provide supportive amenities to cyclists, pedestrian, and transit riders - Other capital project costs required as a condition of local approval for the capital project, as approved by the State - Those costs typically associated with 1) program creation, or 2) expansion of existing programs to serve new populations or offer new program service and implementation.
+- Capital improvements that result in the improvement or addition of infrastructure that encourages mode-shift by enhancing pedestrian or bicycle network - Capital improvements that are publicly accessible and provide supportive amenities to cyclists, pedestrian, and transit riders - Other capital project costs (including utility relocation) required as a condition of local approval for the capital project, as approved by the State - Those costs typically associated with 1) program creation, or 2) expansion of existing programs to serve new populations or offer new program service and implementation.
 Eligible costs may include operational costs.
 Programs include education, outreach and training for Active Transportation or Transit Ridership

-- All costs associated with automobile or motorcycle parking (excluding electric vehicle charging infrastructure that may be located at a parking spot). - · Right of way
+- All costs associated with automobile or motorcycle parking (excluding electric vehicle charging infrastructure that may be located at a parking spot). - The purchase or leasing of right of way